Krystian Bielik: Derby County

-Return to Birmingham City on loan
+Return to Birmingham City

 Bielik rejoined Championship club Birmingham City on 29 July 2022 on loan for the 2022–23 season.
+Bielik played 37 times during his loan spell, the best seasonal appearance record of his career, with one goal being scored in a 2–0 win over West Bromwich Albion in February 2023.

+He signed a three-year contract with Birmingham City effective from 1 July 2023; the fee was undisclosed.
+Bielik played 39 games in the 2023–24 season as Birmingham were relegated to League One.

+West Bromwich Albion

+On 14 August 2025, Bielik signed a three-year contract with EFL Championship side West Bromwich Albion for an undisclosed fee.

 International career

 Bielik was named in Poland's squad for the 2017 UEFA European Under-21 Championship, but did not play.
 He was called up for the 2019 UEFA European Under-21 Championship, at which he scored twice in three matches.

 Bielik received his first call-up to Poland's senior team for UEFA Euro 2020 qualifiers in September 2019.
-He made his debut on 6 September 2019 as a 70th-minute substitute in a 2–0 loss to Slovenia, and started three days later in a goalless draw with Austria.
+On 6 September 2019, he debuted as a substitute against Slovenia at the 70th minute, ending in a 2–0 loss.
+Bielik started three days later in a goalless draw against Austria.

+After leaving Derby on loan at the start of the 2022–23 season to enhance his chances of playing international football, Bielik was named in Poland's squad for the 2022 World Cup.
+He played in all four of Poland's matches at the tournament as they reached the round of 16, in which they lost to eventual runners-up France.
+He played twice more for his country that season, but not at all in 2023–24, and was omitted from Poland's squad for Euro 2024.

 Style of play

 Bielik can play either as a centre back or as a defensive midfielder.
 He is known for his technique, passing ability and also his aerial dominance.